nrgapple/music-notes/README.md

 # 🎵 Music Notes

+Express how a song makes you feel through notes keyed to the song.
 A Flume-inspired web application for taking dynamic notes on songs with immersive waveform visualization, beat-synchronized effects, and cinematic note previews.

 ## ✨ Features